yangzhou12/BenchX/README.md

 > For segmentation, please run the scripts in ['preprocess/model_converters'](preprocess/model_converters) to convert keys in MedVLP models to MMSegmentation style.

-Our codebase accesses the datasets from `./data/` and pretrained models from `./results/checkpoints/` by default.
+Our codebase accesses the datasets from `./datasets/` and pre-trained models from `./checkpoints/` by default.
 ```
 ├── ...
-├── data
+├── datasets
 │   ├── benchmark_imglist
 │   ├── images_classic
 │   └── images_largescale
-├── openood
+├── unifier
-├── results
+├── checkpoints
-│   ├── checkpoints
+│   ├── official
-│   └── ...
+│   └── pretrained
 ├── scripts
 ├── main.py
 ├── ...